rodrigo-fss/starlink_data/README.md

 `make run`

-querying the closest satellite to
+querying the closest satellite to:
 - latitude: 1493
 - longitude: -456

-at
+at:
 - snapshot_time: 2021-01-25 2012:00:00

 would look like this: